lefevre00/baby/README.md

-# baby
-Simple baby phone android app
+Simple baby phone android app, not available on any store.

 Writen in Kotlin to pratice.